o-progamming-language/olang-interpreter/README.md

 # olang-interpreter
+> [!NOTE]
-[!note] this language is way underdeveloped, pls do not use it in production if you dont want be fucked. interpreter for olang (o programming language)
+> this language is way underdeveloped, pls do not use it in production if you dont want be fucked. interpreter for olang (o programming language)

 # what is olang?